Lair of the Lich

 Photo of gameboard for prototype testing.

-Lair of the Lich was a design project in making a physical game as a paper prototype.
+Lair of the Lich was a design project in making a physical game as a paper prototype during my studies at Cal State East Bay, as part of the Spring 2024 Semester.
 Players took the role of a Lich fighting for supremacy, using spells represented on cards for the purpose of randomization.
 Each player assumed the role of a Lich vying for supremacy, using cards to cast spells, summon monsters, and manipulate the battlefield.
-Victory was achieved by eliminating rival players and strategically managing limited resources.
+Victory was achieved by eliminating rival players and strategically managing limited resources in the form of your spells off cooldown and gold.
 The project aimed to balance randomness, skill, and creative problem-solving, encouraging players to experiment with spell combinations and adaptive tactics.
 Playtested at Cal State University East Bay, players will be referred to as 'A', 'B', 'C, and 'D' in these results.

 Playtesting cards representing various enemies to the player, along with their 'token' on map.

-Through this process, Lair of the Lich evolved into a more refined and readable prototype that demonstrated how iterative testing and thoughtful feedback analysis can transform an experimental paper concept into a cohesive and engaging tabletop experience.
+Through this process, Lair of the Lich taught me several excellent lessons on multiplayer design, particularly in just how difficult it can be to motivate players towards engaging risk before they know the reward.
+To handle those lacking early direction, after all the systemic changes, the simplest change of enemies naturally seeking players to ‘force’ confrontation, and to witness the potential of their spells proved the most effective in the end.
 In reflection on the project now, I enjoy the unique experience of putting players into very difficult questions of how they expend their gold for advantage in a brutally fast game.
 On the other hand, movement often felt slow even in later iterations, with the gamemap often keeping players apart for "too long", losing half their health to generic npc enemies on average.